Pomilon/Pome/README.md

 **Pome** is a compact, interpreted programming language created as a **learning project** to explore interpreter design and implementation.
 It demonstrates fundamental concepts in language design including lexing, parsing, AST traversal, and runtime value management.
 The language features dynamic typing, object-oriented programming capabilities, garbage collection, and a modular system for code organization.
 Built entirely in C++, Pome serves as an educational foundation for understanding how programming languages work internally.

 > Note: Pome is supposed to be a successor of an old interpreted programming language I made.
-I improved the underlying architecture and extended its capabilities so I can potentially use it for actual programming tasks and learning more about programming language's ecosystems.
+I improved the underlying architecture and extended its capabilities so I can potentially use it for actual programming tasks and to learn more about programming languages ecosystems.

 ## Features